 I am a firm fan of opportunity as well as intention and believe we all can tap the creative spark if we just relax, have fun and have faith in ourselves.

-Look for me and my work on Saturdays at the Methow Valley Farmer’s Market in Twisp.
+Look for me and my work on Saturdays at the Methow Valley Farmer’s Market in Twisp or at our new Methow Valley Jewelers Collective boutique in Building #9 on the Twispworks campus.
 Let’s talk rocks!

 Bachelor’s Degree in Fine Art from the University of California San Diego in 1990.

 How’d the jewelry-making habit form?

 In 2005 I took Metalsmithing 101 at Pratt Fine Arts Center in Seattle and that was the